Derivation of Newton's law of gravitation based on a fluidic continuum model of vacuum and a sink flow model of particles: Conclusion

-\section{\thesection . \ Conclusion}
+3. In this theory, the parameter $G$ depends on the density $\rho_{\Omega(0)}$ of the $\Omega (0)$ substratum.
+If $\rho_{\Omega(0)}$ varies from place to place, then the space dependence of the gravitational constant $G$ can be seen from (\ref{gravitational constant 5-10}).

+4. In Newton's theory, the gravity is action-at-a-distance \cite{Whittaker1953}.
+In this theory, the gravity is transmitted by the $\Omega (0)$ substratum.

+5. Newton's law of gravitation is an assumption.
+In this theory, (\ref{the inverse-square-law of gravitation}) is derived by methods of classical fluid mechanics based on some assumptions.

+\section{Conclusion}

+We suppose that the universe may be filled with a kind of fluid which may be called the $\Omega (0)$ substratum.
+Thus, the inverse-square law of gravitation is derived by methods of hydrodynamics based on a sink flow model of particles.
 There are two features of this theory of gravitation.
 The first feature is that the gravitational interactions are transmitted by a kind of fluidic medium.
 The second feature is the time dependence of gravitational constant and gravitational mass.
-Newton's law of gravitation is arrived if we introduce a hypothesis that $G$ and the masses of particles are changing so slowly that they can be treated as constants.
-Further, the equations of gravitational field of continuously distributed particles and the equivalence of inertial mass and gravitational mass are derived.
+Newton's law of gravitation is derived if we introduce an assumption that $G$ and the masses of particles are changing so slowly that they can be treated as constants.
 As a byproduct, it is shown that there exists a universal damping force exerted on each particle.